CloudVLab/qwiklabs-content-bundle-spec/exam-bundle-spec.md

 #### multiple-choice Items

-A quiz item that has multiple options and one answer.
+An exam item that has multiple options and one answer.
 One option is the _answer_, and the rest are _distractors_.
 There must be exactly one answer.

 attribute | required | type       | notes
 ----------| -------- | -----------| -----------------------------------------